Barns and Barn Style Sheds

 - All barns are built using Leonard's famous Notched Skid Floor System™

-- The walls are constructed with traditional 2"x4" studs on 16" centers with bottom and top plates — just like your house while many other manufactures space them 24" apart.
+- The walls are constructed with traditional 2"x4" studs on 16" centers with a bottom and top plates — just like your house while many other manufactures space them 24" apart.

-- The roof rafters are pre-jigged at the plant with high pressure steel press plates on both sides.
+- The roof rafters are pre-jigged at the plant with high-pressure steel press plates on both sides.

 - Our high-wall barns have side walls that a bit taller than most.

 - We offer several roofs options: asphalt shingle, architectural shingle, and metal.